samjespersen/ts-express-mongo-api/README.md

 * Clone it to your computer
 * npm i inside of it
 * npm install typescript
+    * Make a tsconfig.json file and refer to https://www.typescriptlang.org/tsconfig
 * Install VSCode extensions:
     * Javascript and Typescript Nightly from Microsoft

 	Gather data